-Eczema is one skin issue that can show great improvement with natural DIY products.
-Eczema requires lots of nourishment and can react negatively to unnatural ingredients so making a gentle, natural cream can go a long way to help relieve eczema.
+Eczema is one skin issue that can show great improvement with natural homemade products.
+Eczema requires lots of nourishment and can react negatively to unnatural ingredients so making a gentle, natural DIY eczema cream can go a long way to help relieve eczema.
 I don’t personally have eczema but I have done quite a lot of research and have a few loved ones that suffer from it.
 I have created a product that will not only reduce redness and inflammation, it will also relieve uncomfortable itchiness.

-Eczema can be a frustrating skin issue-I can only imagine.
-Eczema can cause itching and loads of inflammation.
-Plus, eczema is so common that according the Eczema Foundation, 30 million people suffer from it!!
-Dang!
 So, lets try to get some relief naturally!
 Many products for eczema contain either a topical steroid or petroleum.
 Neither ingredient is a good idea and I personally think they should be avoided and reserved as the last resort.
 However, there are simple ways you can safely relieve your eczema symptoms.

 Ways to Relieve Eczema: